Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 • Never stop for more than a few minutes at any location in the Icefall

-• Move as fast as you safely can
+• Move as fast as you can safely

 • Let faster climbers go by